Posted on Leave a comment

 Bridge covers are $20 for NZ customers, if you’re overseas they’re GST free; NZ$17.39

-The Draig doom set is a pickup set designed for all the genres encompassed by Doom Metal.
-It has strong mids, smooth treble and a bass response immediate enough to cope with low tunings but not the harsh, dry percussive bass needed for extreme metal.
+The Draig doom guitar pickup set is designed for all the genres encompassed by Doom Metal.
+It has strong mids, smooth treble and a bass response immediate enough to cope with low tunings.
+This is different from the harsh, dry percussive bass needed for extreme metal.
+There’s a warmth and clarity.
 It really is all in the bass and mids.

-Draig doom set in chrome and open chrome covers
+Draig doom pickup set in chrome and open chrome covers

 Power and Tone

 But there’s another factor with this pickup.
-You’ll notice the Ohms for the bridge are in the 9Krange, lower that you might expect for a powerful humbucker.
+You’ll notice the Ohms for the bridge are in the 9K range, lower that you might expect.
+But this is still a powerful humbucker.
 This is all about increasing the dynamics and reducing compression.
 When using heavy fuzz, it’s really useful to be able to back off using just playing technique; the Draig is designed to do just that.
-It’s designed to work along with your fuzz.
+It’s designed to work along with your fuzz no matter how extreme.
+Whether you’re using just a light fuzz or overdrive or an extreme Big Muff tone the Draig maintains clarity.

 The coils are tuned to give the Draig its tonal characteristics with the magnet providing the engine.